Promethearchaeum: Culture method

 Microbes from the Nankai Trench consisted of different organisms capable of living in a methane-rich environment.
 The Japanese scientists created a separate bioreactor chamber that injected a continuous flow of methane.
 The complete technique was published in 2022.
 Oxygen was removed from the chamber and the samples were incubated along with polyurethane sponges at 10°C. The microbes were fed anaerobic artificial seawater and methane.
 The archaea survived under these conditions, but so did many bacteria.
 After one year, a faint turbid mass developed that contained a mixture of microbes, including bacteria.
 To remove unwanted bacteria, different antibiotics were added so that the remaining microbes were mostly archaea.
 After antibiotic treatment, the sample was genetically screened for the small subunit (SSU) rRNA gene, which indicated the presence of different archaea species including "Ca. Lokiarchaeum".

 One group of archaea, designated MK-D1, stood out.
 Although genetically related to the Asgard archaea, it was distinct.
 The filtered sample containing it was grown separately using different amino acids and powdered milk, which increased its growth rate.
 After several months, a pure culture was produced.'
 Still, MK-D1 was not alone; it could grow only with its partner archaea, Methanogenium, and a bacterium, Halodesulfovibrio.
-These microbes share their nutrients and suvive in syntrophy, the etymology of the species name for MK-D1, P. syntrophicum.
+These microbes share their nutrients and survive in syntrophy, the etymology of the species name for MK-D1, P. syntrophicum.